Dennis Anderson: Injuries

 Anderson has had several injuries over his career.
 In late 1991 he broke his kneecap when he hit a wall at the Rosemont Horizon in Chicago, forcing him to sit out the 1992 winter season.
 He recovered and beat Jack Willman Jr. in Taurus at Carter Finley Stadium in Raleigh, North Carolina.
 Later in 1992, a hard side hit on the wall of Louisville Motor Speedway in Louisville, Kentucky broke several ribs near his backbone and caused recurring problems throughout his career.
 A nose-dive, AKA the lawn dart, at the Louisiana Superdome in New Orleans in 1999 aggravated the injury and caused Anderson to miss several shows over the next couple of years.
 He reinjured himself at a Special Events show in Bloomsburg, Pennsylvania.
 A broken hand from a non-driving accident in Philadelphia 2003 sat him out for half of the year.
 A lesser-known injury happened during the summer of 2006 in a non-monster truck accident when Anderson injured his wrist.
 He also suffered a shoulder injury at the Metrodome in late 2006, in which his son Adam Anderson drove Grave Digger at shows in early 2007 until The Monster Jam World Finals 8.

 In 2017, Anderson was hospitalized following an accident while attempting a backflip.
 On March 10, 2017, it was announced that Anderson would not compete in World Finals 18 due to the previously stated injury.
 He would retire later that year.

-Hallmarks

-Anderson has often crashed or damaged his truck early in racing rounds due to his driving style.
-For this reason, he had a nickname of "One Run Anderson".

-Back in his early mud bogging days, he was known for running full throttle, flinging mud everywhere.
-He would either make a mess going through, or break the truck from heavy strain during most events.
-Coincidentally and fitting enough, his most recent work has brought Anderson 'full circle' – back to the mud – a custom built monster mud truck called King Sling.
-The truck, a 1941 Willys truck with custom-cut tractor tires and modern chassis and suspension components, carries twice the horsepower at half the weight of his monster truck Grave Digger.
-The truck is a favorite exhibition vehicle at mud bogs as it is a combination of monster mud vehicle with the monster mud driver.

-Dennis has had many catchphrases over the years, like “I’ll take this ol junk and dig you a grave,” and his most iconic catchphrases are “Yea we turned er over, and I got a tore up truck”, and “I’d like to thank y’all for every nut and bolt on my truck and every shingle on my roof.”